Mon to Fri:

 4. Blocked Soil Stack Vent

-The p-trap of your toilet is filled with water to prevent the gas emitted by the waste from escaping.
+Your toilet’s p-trap is filled with water to prevent the gas emitted by the waste from escaping.
 When you flush the toilet, the incoming water pushes out the gas to the soil stack vent, which transports waste to the sewer tank.
 At the same time, its top portion helps the gas escape through the roof.

-But this vent can get clogged due to the accumulation of waste, which can cause the outgoing water to back up in the toilet bowl.
-If the clog isn’t removed immediately by professional plumbers, then it can cause the bowl to flood.
+However, this vent can become clogged due to waste accumulation, causing the outgoing water to back up in the toilet bowl.
+If the clog isn’t removed immediately by professional plumbers, the bowl can flood.

 Plunbing Toilet That Will Not Flush